lechimp-p/dario-lessons/lesson2/README.md

 (contradiction intended) and that might never happen.
 So stay away from the seduction to overgeneralize or write a framework when you actually should be writing an application.

+As we will be meeting to discuss the design of our application, the tasks in this lesson are preparative.
+After doing them you should have a general overview of problem space, you should be able to name some patterns and principles and understand and explain some of them as well.
+The following is far away from a complete list.

+* Let's start with some high level principles.
+Google or wikipedia them, find out what the acronyms mean and what the rationale behind them is:
+    * KISS
+    * DRY
+    * YAGNI
+    * SOLID
+    * GRASP
+* Search for UML (Unified Modelling Language), read a little about it and look at some diagrams.
+Try to understand, why there are so many different kinds of diagrams.
+* Try to understand what these things are and how they relate to each other:
+    * control flow
+    * entity relationship model
+    * data model
+    * state model
+    * class model
+    * actor model
+* Go to the wikipedia page for [software design patterns](http://en.wikipedia.org/wiki/Software_design_pattern) and skim over the stuff.
+Then give at least three of the patterns a closer read.
+Understand the problem they solve and how they solve it.
+* Read closely about the following patterns, as we will likely be using them in our application:
+    * Model-View-Controller
+    * Command-Query Separation
+    * Dependency Injection
+    * Factory